In 2005, Toei's latest entry in its Kamen Rider series, Kamen Rider Hibiki, fell victim to the conflicting desires of executives and storytellers.

 - Tragic Monster: The Hoppers/Riders, as well as Shocker's agents Snake and Cobra.

 - Transformation Sequence: Averted.
-When Hongo spins the wheel on his driver, we cut to the already-suited Rider as he puts his helmet on.
-(You'll hardly even notice at that point that he is suited, as the suit is less spandexy than the Toku norm.
+When Hongo spins the wheel on his Typhoon, we cut to the already-suited Rider as he puts his helmet on.
+You'll hardly even notice at that point that he is suited, as the suit is less spandexy than the Toku norm.
 It fits the darker, more "realistic" film.

-- What If?: The film answers the question of what if Hongo didn't escape getting Brainwashed and Crazy.
+- What If?: The film answers the question of what if Hongo didn't escape getting brainwashed by Shocker.
+Answer: He's still gonna break his own brainwashing and kick their ass anyway.